 Four designs contested the 2018 Medal and the £5000 prize fund.
 The winner, Red House, was presented with the Medal at the Sunday Times British Homes Awards in London on September 20th.

 Red House, London wins 2018 Manser Medal

 The prestigious Manser Medal for the best one-off house went to a speculative house by a developer, not a homeowner’s grand design.

 Red House, a red-brick terrace in south London, “shows that by using the best architects, developers can create great architecture and very sellable houses out of even the most challenging sites”, says the architect Jonathan Manser, who led the judging for this award.

 Sunday Times Home October 7th 2018

 The Medal was conceived in 2001 to inspire innovation in house design, to show how social and technological aspirations can be met by intelligent design.
 The Medal winning designs over the years presented within the archive are exemplars to inspire the wider house-building industry.

 “To sustain the Manser Medal’s reputation and to retain the interest of architects, the public and the press, the Medal needs something to distinguish it from the many other housing awards.
-The buildings we consider are a cut above the rest, in that each has already won an RIBA Award.
+The buildings we consider are a cut above the rest, in that each has won a design award for housing.
 But the Manser judges are looking for extra qualities that match the architects’ intellectual aspirations.